Christmas: History, Traditions, and Celebrations

 Philippines

 In the Philippines, Filipinos usually celebrate this season as early as September.
 Most Filipinos are Catholics, and a high proportion of the population is Christian.
 The formal celebrations start when they go to the first of nine early morning masses.
 The mass usually begins on the 16th of December and ends on the eve of Christmas Day.
 Filipinos take this celebration seriously, as many stay awake all night!
 Families go to church on Christmas Eve and celebrate with a big feast they call Noche Buena.
-Filipinos also consider it a family holiday as they love to visit their relatives in the provinces.
+Filipinos also consider it a family holiday as they love to visit their relatives in the provinces and greet each other with “Merry Christmas!”.

 Ethiopia